sph-mn/sph-db/readme.md

-all fixed size fields must come before variable size fields or an error is returned. possible field types are db_field_type_* macro variables, see api reference below. field types with ``f`` at the end are of fixed size, others are variable size and the number is the size of the datatype where the actual data size is stored. apart from indicating storage type and size, field types are mostly a hint because no conversions take place
+all fixed size fields must come before variable size fields or an error is returned. possible field types are db_field_type_* macro variables, see api reference below. field types with ``f`` at the end are of fixed size, others are variable size and the number is the size of the datatype where the actual data size is stored. apart from indicating storage type and size, field types are a hint because no conversions take place

 ## create records
 ```c